hltbra/pycukes/README.rst

         Scenario 1: Gutter Game
           Given I am playing a bowling game
-          When I hit no balls
+          When I hit no pins
           Then I have 0 points

 Content of bowling_game_steps.py::